-That the alleged 2012 Will and Amended and Restated Trust of Simon were drafted by Spallina and Tescher, gave Spallina and Tescher interests via their alleged roles as Co-PR’s and Co-Trustees and were witnessed in part by Spallina.
+That the alleged 2012 Will and Amended and Restated Trust of Simon were drafted by Spallina and Tescher.
+This document gave Spallina and Tescher powers and interests via their alleged roles as Co-PR’s and Co-Trustees.
+The alleged document was witnessed by Kimberly Moran and Robert Spallina The alleged document was notarized by Baxley.

+That there are ongoing investigations into actions of Spallina, Moran, Baxley.
+Moran has been arrested.

 That these schemes to attempt to change beneficiaries through committing a Fraud on the Court and the beneficiaries by advancing fraudulent and forged documents in 2012 was perpetrated primarily by counter Defendants, Tescher, Spallina, Tescher & Spallina, P.A., Moran, Baxley, Theodore, Pamela and others acting in conspiracy.